tsirysndr/freebsd-up/README.md

 ### Advanced Customization

-To modify other VM settings, edit the QEMU arguments in the `runQemu` function in `src/utils.ts`.
-The main.ts file now serves as the CLI entry point with subcommand routing.
+To modify VM settings beyond command-line options, you can edit the QEMU arguments in the relevant functions in `src/utils.ts` (for VM creation) or `src/subcommands/start.ts` (for VM startup).
+The main.ts file serves as the CLI entry point with subcommand routing.

-Key architecture changes:
+Key architecture components:

 - **Modular design**: Core functionality split into separate modules in `src/`
-- **Database integration**: SQLite database for persistent VM state management
+- **Database integration**: SQLite database for persistent VM state management (see `src/db.ts`)
-- **Subcommand structure**: Dedicated commands for VM lifecycle operations
+- **Subcommand structure**: Dedicated commands for VM lifecycle operations in `src/subcommands/`
-- **Network management**: Automatic bridge setup and MAC address assignment
+- **Network management**: Automatic bridge setup and MAC address assignment in `src/network.ts`
-- **State tracking**: Comprehensive VM state persistence across restarts
+- **State tracking**: Comprehensive VM state persistence across restarts in `src/state.ts`

 ### Supported Version Formats